-Pat’s books and wall pieces have been exhibited all over the world.
+Pat’s books and wall pieces have been exhibited widely, internationally.
 In 2007 a book toured the US with Fiberart International, During the same year she had a solo exhibition as part of the Surface Design Conference in Kansas City and was commissioned by the Cotsen collection - ‘Textile Traces’ – to make four linked books.
 That same year, a mixed media paper hanging was bought for the Carmelite Chapel of St Teresa of Avila in Beacon, New york state.
 In 2008 hung pieces and books were selected for the prestigious Holland Paper Biennale.
 In 2011 She had a solo exhibition at Walford Mill craft Centre in Wimborne, Dorset.
 In the same year she was invited to exhibit a book in the ‘Paper and Type’ exhibition at the Cheongju International Craft Biennale, Korea and also in the ‘Leaf and Bound’ book and paper exhibition at Eureka College, Illinois, for which she was awarded the ‘best in show’ prize.
 In 2012, she has been selected to exhibtit in the ‘Papier Global’ 2 exhibition in Deggendorf in Germany.
 A member of IAPMA, (International Papermakers and Paper Artists) she is currently taking part in the European touring exhibition ‘Faszination Papier’.

 ABOUT PAT'S CURRENT WORK

 Pat Hodsons books, panels and hangings often combine both hand and digital technology – not only on natural materials – paper, silk, but recently on synthetic non woven materials.